 I have hands-on experience with a variety of robot platforms, sensors, and simulators.
 I am passionate about open source software development for robotics, particularly for the ROS framework and Linux.

-I am currently a Research Scientist in the Center for Autonomy Computing at HRL Laboratories working on problems at the intersection of robotics, perception, and autonomous decision making.
+I am currently a Research Scientist in the Intelligent Systems Laboratory at HRL Laboratories working on problems at the intersection of robotics, perception, and autonomous decision making.

 PhD Computing and Robotics, 2022